Generator Sizing: Design Margin and Loading Factor

 The design margin adds headroom for motor starting inrush, seasonal peaks, and future load growth.
 A typical range for residential standby is 10–25%.
 The tool uses 15% as a conservative default; you can adjust it between 5% and 30% in the Generator options section.
 Manufacturer installation guides often recommend similar headroom.
 Standards such as NFPA 110 (Standard for Emergency and Standby Power Systems) reference sizing to accommodate starting loads and operating at a fraction of nameplate.

-Manufacturer loading factor (default 0.8)
+Manufacturer loading factor (optional)

 Motor starting (essential-loads path)